Large-scale analysis documents air pollution effects on brain regions associated with emotions

 Research into the physical health effects associated with air pollution exposure, such as asthma and respiratory issues, have beenwell documentedfor decades.

 But only over the last 10 years or so have researchers begun to understand how air pollution can affect the brain.
-Studies have shown that small air pollutants, such asfrom vehicle exhaust, can affect the brain eitherdirectly, by traveling through the nose and into the brain, orindirectly, by causing inflammation and altered immune responses in the body that can then cross into the brain.
+Studies have shown that small air pollutants, such asultrafine particlesfrom vehicle exhaust, can affect the brain eitherdirectly, by traveling through the nose and into the brain, orindirectly, by causing inflammation and altered immune responses in the body that can then cross into the brain.

 At the same time, researchers are increasingly documenting the association between air pollution and its negative effects on mental health.